Second Opinions as Infrastructure

 Section titled “Three Patterns”Replicate

-Section titled “Replicate”Ask the same question of several agents, then compare the answers.
+Section titled “Replicate”Send the same question to multiple agents, then compare the answers.

 { "tool": "ennodia_run", "arguments": { "prompt": "Review this release plan.
 Name the highest-risk assumption first.", "mode": "parallel", "compare": true, "category": "general", "budget": { "maxChildTasks": 3 } }}Use this when the question is coherent as one prompt but the cost of a missed issue is high.